arbor-sim/arbor/doc/cpp_domdec.rst

 describes the cell groups on the local MPI rank.

 ..
 Note::
-    Power users know their model and the hardware resources that they are running on very well, and know best how to partition their model workload to get optimal performance.
-    The :cpp:class:`domain_decomposition` type is kept very simple, and is independent of any load balancing algorithm, so power users can supply their own domain decomposition without using one of the built-in load balancers.
+    The :cpp:class:`domain_decomposition` type is simple and
+    independent of any load balancing algorithm, so users can supply their own domain decomposition without using one of the built-in load balancers.
+    This is useful for cases where the provided load balancers are inadequate, and when the user has specific insight into running their model on the target computer.

 .. cpp:namespace:: arb